poornima-alugubelly/poornima-alugubelly/README.md

  ## About Me :

-- Currently improving my skills in **React** by building real world projects
+- Currently improving my skills in **AI development** by building real world projects

 - Learning new things gives me a dopamine hit